 LAHA has made arrangements with designated vendors to produce Eugene Jr. Generals branded apparel and accessories.
-To protect and maintain the integrity of the Eugene Jr. Generals brand, and per licensing agreements with the Eugene Generals, orders for items with the Eugene Jr. Generals logo and/or name may only be purchased through these specified vendors.
+To protect and maintain the integrity of the Eugene Jr. Generals brand and per licensing agreements with the Eugene Generals, orders for items with the Eugene Jr. Generals logo and/or name can be purchased only through these specified vendors.
 A link for placing orders is available on the LAHA website.
 For additional items or questions, please contact the LAHA Board.